-3.2 Active learning
+3.1 Active learning

-A description or explanation by the teacher is easily forgotten by the learner, even if it was understood in the first place.
+Not every topic in Pakistan Studies can be taught by means of outdoor learning.
+A description/explanation by the teacher is easily forgotten by the learner, even if it was understood in the first place.

-Videos of key events can help, but they still encourage 'passive' ways of learning.
+Videos of some environmental processes and computer animations can help, but they are still 'passive'.
 The learner is not involved in 'discovering' the information.